 Features

-• Multi-user concurrent access support
+• Multi-user concurrent access with configurable instance limits

-• Automatic browser instance lifecycle management
+• Automatic lifecycle management with timeout-based cleanup

-• User session persistence
+• User session persistence via dedicated Chrome user data directories

 System Requirements

-• Chrome browser
+• Chrome browser (automatically detected)

 • Operating System: Windows/Linux/macOS